follow-github-organisation/follow-github-organisation/.github/ISSUE_TEMPLATE/subscribe-to-a-new-organisation.md

 ---

-## Paste the link of the GitHub organisation you want to follow and submit
+## Paste the link of the GitHub organisation below and submit
 https://github.com/golang